dereckdemezquita/cs-R/README.md

 ## We are on this column: gene_5
 ```

+As you can see using the `message` function from paralle code doesn't work.

 ```r
 future::plan(strategy = "multisession", workers = future::availableCores())

 invisible(future.apply::future_mapply(function(column, column_name) {
     message(stringr::str_interp('We are on this column: ${column_name}'))
     t.test(